Study English in New York City

 What is the English Language Academy?

-The English Language Academy Program for International Students (ELA) was created over twenty years ago to provide international students the opportunity to study in the United States and learn English with a full-year language immersion program at a fully-accredited American college preparatory school.
+The English Language Academy Program for International Students (ELA) was created twenty-five years ago to provide international students the opportunity to study in the United States and learn English with a full-year language immersion program at a fully-accredited American college preparatory school.

 In September of every year, Garden School, an accredited NYSAIS member school, welcomes a new international student group into our school on Orientation Day.
 Our students have traveled from mainland China, Bangladesh, Vietnam, Turkey, Thailand, South Korea, and other places around the world to study as students in an American High School.
 Garden School was ahead of the current upward trend whereby families are choosing to send their junior high and high school-age children to America to receive a college preparatory education.
 Today, there are over 73,000 international high school students enrolled in both public and independent American schools.
 At Garden School, we are proud to be able to issue F1 student visas and welcome a select number of international students (8-15) each year.